 Do you know what your core values are?

 We assume we do.
 But when was the last time you listed them out on paper?
 Probably the day before never ago.
 A structured thought exercise can help – like this one, shared by Caroline Bartle, a Sr. Product Manager here at Atlassian.
-Think of it as a chance to gut-check whether the ideals you think you aspire to are indeed the ones you hold closest to your heart.
+Think of it as a way to gut-check whether the ideals you think you aspire to are indeed the ones you hold closest to your heart.

 - Sort the cards into three piles: “Not important”, “Important”, and “Hell yeah”.